 |L1||Blocker||Core components (i.e. process engine) of Camunda BPM do not work at all/produce critical errors that prevent usage in production mode.||8x5||24x7||2 hours|

 |L2||Critical||Usage of Camunda BPM is seriously affected, a workaround is urgently needed.||8x5||8 business hours|

 |L3||Non-critical errors, Help Requests, Feature Requests.||8x5||16 business hours|

 Availability: Within this time frame the ticket is worked on.

-Response time: time span within which you will get a qualified answer to your inquiry.
-This is not an automatic reply e-mail, but the result of the examination of your request by a qualified employee.
+Response time: Time span in which you will get a qualified answer to your inquiry.
+This is not an automatic reply e-mail but the result of the examination of your request by a qualified employee.

 8x5 = Monday to Friday 9am-5pm CET, except on public holidays in Berlin, Germany.

 One business hour = one hour within a 8x5-availability